 Tripods or other sturdy fixtures are always encouraged.
 For larger venues, you may need to get high above the crowd and mount the cameras onto trusses or columns.

-3) Figure out the audio part
+3) Configure the audio

-Venues with audio
+Venues with existing audio infrastructure

 Figure out where your audio is coming from.
 Does the venue provide microphones for the speakers?
 Is the venue fitted with a sound system and get you get access to it?
 If so, find the sound technician or DJ – this person should be able to provide you with master audio for the event.
 Examples of such venues include concert and lecture halls, stadiums, theatres, and even churches.